-Employer concern over fiduciary responsibility is seen by many annuities industry players as a major impediment to the inclusion of annuities generally and longevity annuities specifically as an option in employer-sponsored defined contribution retirement plans (DOL ERISA Advisory Council 2012).
+Employer concern over fiduciary responsibility is seen by many annuities industry players as a major impediment to the inclusion of annuities generally and longevity annuities specifically as an option in employer-sponsored defined contribution retirement plans (U.S. Department of Labor 2012).
 The Department of Labor attempted to address this concern in 2008 when, at the directive of the Pension Protection Act of 2006, it issued an interpretative bulletin establishing a five-prong safe harbor for employers.
-While the new safe-harbor guidelines did improve clarity for employers, ambiguities remained.
-In particular, plan sponsors were still charged with evaluating the long-term health of the company from which offered annuities were provided.
-This prong of the safe harbor test has been identified by the American Council of Life Insurers (ACLI), among others, as the central problematic aspect of the test.
+While the new safe-harbor guidelines improved clarity for employers, ambiguities remained.
+In particular, plan sponsors still were charged with evaluating the long-term health of the company providing annuities offered through the plan.
+This prong of the safe harbor test has been identified by the American Council of Life Insurers (ACLI), among others, as its central problematic aspect.